What Is Bar Billiards?: Know Its Meaning, Rules, And GamePlay

-Even though bar billiards is a relatively tougher game than all other variants, there are no strict set of rules followed internationally.
-When in doubt, the players refer to local guidelines.
+Even though bar billiards is a relatively tougher game than all other variants, there is no strict set of rules followed internationally.
+When in doubt, the players refer to local guidelines and term book.

 Play more such interesting games with 10,000+ daily players on the GetMega app and win up-to Rs 1,00,000 everyday.
 Download and join the GetMega app now!

 There are a total of eight balls in the billiards bar.
-There is one red ball, much like the original carom billiards, and seven white balls.
+In bar billiards setup there is one red ball, much like the original carom billiards, and seven white balls.
 Players can choose their object and cue balls at random although most players prefer a combination of one red and one white ball.
 This is because if a player sinks the white ball in one of the holes, then they are awarded the assigned score for that particular hole.
 However, if the player sinks the red ball in a hole, then the assigned score for that hole is doubled.

 You can say that the balls in bar billiards are assigned multipliers instead of designated points with white balls having a 1x multiplier and red with a 2x multiplier.

 The gameplay of bar billiards is very similar to other billiard games with a twist of golf.

 There are no racks or breaking involved in billiard bar.
 The players toss a coin to decide who goes first and pick 2 balls of their choice from the trough at the head of the table.
 The balls are placed behind the baulk line but within the formation of ‘D’ which resembles a field game.